 This type of head ornament rests on the top or front of the hair.
 It usually has a semi-circular or curved shape, most often rising to a peak in front.
 It can be made of any metal and possess any ornamentation, but in fine jewelry terms, it is encrusted with gemstones and will reflect styles of the period.

 The tiara originated as a formal piece, though beginning in the 19th century, women other than royalty began to purchase them.
 Many were made with detachable elements allowing them to be dismantled and worn as necklaces or brooches.
 In fact, tiaras during this period were sometimes sold with screwdrivers, clasps, and fittings so they could be converted into a necklace and/or brooch.

 Today, tiaras are made in materials ranging from base metals and rhinestones for bridal use to plastics for children's play wear.

 08 of 08

-A type of head ornament, most likely developed in France in the 1810s, which set a semicircular tiara on a comb.
+This is a type of head ornament, most likely developed in France in the 1810s, which set a semicircular tiara on a comb.
 The head rested on recently developed pivots, allowing the ornament to be worn facing in different directions.